Fog-Development/info.nuke.family/docs/reviving/nuke-assistant-revive-bot.md

 ![Nuke Assistant Add Page Step 2](./nuke_assistant_add_page_step_2.png)

 The bot only requires these minimal permissions to function properly.
 It does not need any additional permissions to function.
-If you are trying to use the [`/make-revive-me-button`](#make-revive-me-button) command you will need the "Send Messages" and "Embed Links" channel permission in the channel you are trying to use the command in.
-The bot requires these permissions in order to post the embedded messages.
+If you are trying to use the [`/make-revive-me-button`](#make-revive-me-button) command you will need the bot to have the "Send Messages" and "Embed Links" channel permission in the channel you are trying to use the command in.
+The bot requires these channel permissions in order to post the embedded messages.
+You personally also need the "Manage Channel" permission.
+This is to ensure non mod/admin members in the Discord server are not able to use this command.
+If you're the one setting this up, you likely already have these permissions in your server.

 ## Commands